 “I love FIELD restaurant for its experimental approach and Eska for the gorgeous interior and atmosphere.
 When I feel like Asian fusion food, I head to Buddha bar or Sasazu.”

-Where do you like to take friends that are visiting Prague from out of town?
+Where do you like to take friends who are visiting Prague from out of town?

 “I would take them to Kuks, which is a magnificent former Baroque hospital.
 I love the restaurant there, Baroque, which uses regional produce for its delicious Czech dishes.